brandonmarino/3rd-Year-Game-Project/README.txt

 2) JUnit - Checkers classes .......
 Osama
 3) Strategy - Checkers ......
 Brandon
 4) Board Game - Checkrs .....
 Martin
-5) UML Diagrams, and JavaDoc....
-Lina
+5) UML Diagrams ....
+Osama

 TO RUN
   Either open a command window, cd into the folder holding the respective .jar file (they are available in the main 'phoenix' folder), once in the folder, simply execute the command 'java -jar project-name.jar'.
-  The other option is to create a new project in eclipse with the packages 'Boards', 'Games', 'minimax', 'PlayerTypes', and 'GUI'  then create empty classes with the names of each class found in each package and copy paste the code into those classes and run the project.
+  The other option is to create a new project in eclipse with the packages 'Boards', 'Games', 'minimax', 'PlayerTypes', and 'common', 'strategies', ' alternative', and 'GUI'  then create empty classes with the names of each class found in each package and copy paste the code into those classes and run the project.

 Diagrams